HunterKart/proficiency-faculty-evaluation/docs/prd.md

 -   **Epic 1: Platform Foundation & University Onboarding**
     -   **Goal:** To establish the core technical infrastructure, multi-tenant foundation, and the complete administrative workflow for a Super Admin to onboard a new university, manage its lifecycle, and provision its user accounts via bulk import.
 This epic delivers the initial, foundational value of a ready-to-configure university tenant.
 -   **Epic 2: Administrative Control Panel**
-    -   **Goal:** To provide University Admins with the complete toolset to manage the evaluation process, including the dynamic form builder and evaluation period scheduling.
+    -   **Goal:** To provide University Admins with the complete toolset to manage the evaluation process, including the dynamic form builder and the flexible scheduling of evaluation periods with department-specific form assignments.
 -   **Epic 3: The Core Evaluation & Data Integrity Loop**
     -   **Goal:** To enable students and department heads to submit high-quality evaluations, supported by robust, automated data integrity checks and a complete administrative review workflow.
 -   **Epic 4: Data Processing & Insights Visualization**
-    -   **Goal:** To implement the asynchronous data analysis pipeline and provide all user roles with intuitive, role-based dashboards featuring clear data visualizations of evaluation results.
+    -   **Goal:** To implement the asynchronous data analysis pipeline and provide all user roles with intuitive, role-based dashboards featuring clear, comparable data visualizations of evaluation results.
 -   **Epic 5: AI-Powered Actionable Intelligence**
     -   **Goal:** To empower faculty and department heads with advanced, AI-generated suggestions and downloadable reports that translate evaluation data into actionable insights for professional development.